joshleaves/advent-rs/NOTES_2015.md

 <details>
 <summary>Ruby version comments</summary>

 > This one actually gave me SOME trouble.
 My first solution was iterating on each element one by one and was clearly too long.
-Thanksfully, Ruby is really smart when it comes to replacing slices of an array.
+Thankfully, Ruby is really smart when it comes to replacing slices of an array.
 >
 > There is an even more beautiful solution for part 2 that consist of only tracking the total numbers of flicks on/off/toggle, but in the off chance that a light already off is turned off again, the results would become false.
 >